topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/U-Boot Development.md

 ---
 - Format a USB memory stick as ext4

-- Go to the path and format the USB memory stick to ext4
+- Navigate to the following directory where the D3-G YP build output is located:

      : {build/d3-g-topst-main/tmp/deploy/images/d3-g-topst-main}

+- Copy the following two files to a USB memory stick

   -  Image-initramts--5.10.205-r0-d3-g-topst-main-{build_date}.bin